reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 We read the list of notifications from cache and the new metadata entries from the notificationsSlice, and continue displaying them the same way as before.

+As a final step, we can do some additional cleanup here - the `postsSlice` is no longer being used, so that can be removed entirely.

+With that, we've finished converting our application over to use RTK Query!
+All of the data fetching has been switched over to use RTKQ, and we've improved the user experience by adding optimistic updates and streaming updates.

 ## What You've Learned

+As we've seen, RTK Query includes some powerful options for controlling how we manage cached data.
+While you may not need all of these options right away, they provide flexibility and key capabilities to help implement specific application behaviors.

+Let's take one last look at the whole application in action:

+**// FIXME** CodeSandbox here

 :::tip Summary